openstack/ironic/doc/source/install/refarch/common.rst

   * The conductor needs access to the `management controller`_ of each node it manages.

-  * The conductor co-exists with TFTP (for PXE) and/or HTTP (for iPXE) services that provide the kernel and ramdisk to boot the nodes.
+  * The conductor co-exists with TFTP (for PXE) and/or HTTP (for HTTPBoot and iPXE) services that provide the kernel and ramdisk to boot the nodes.
     The conductor manages them by writing files to their root directories.

   * If serial console is used, the conductor launches console processes locally.
 If the ``nova-serialproxy`` service (part of the Compute service)